SiciliaLeco/EyeGaze/README.md

 Week 6: Implement a multi-modal CNN for single-eye gaze estimation.

+Week 7: think of relationship and influence that 3D head pose, 3D gaze vectors.
+Code to prove the thinking.

-Week 7-8: improve some techniques applied to the data.
+Week 8: improve some techniques applied to the data.
 (Normalize the vector, change of judging metrics)

 Week 9-10: Validation process(K-fold validation), improve the result by tuning hyper-parameters.